 Myth 5: In the place of worship, Muslim move anticlockwise while Hinduism move clockwise

-This is in regard to circumambulation that Muslims do in their holiest shrine as discussed earlier.
+This is regarding the circumambulation that Muslims do in their holiest shrine as discussed earlier.

-- The moon revolves around the earth anti-clockwise.
+- The moon revolves around the earth’s anti-clockwise.

-- The earth rotates around its own axis in an anti-clockwise direction.
+- The earth rotates around its axis in an anti-clockwise direction.

 - All the galaxies orbit in the space in an anti-clockwise direction.